Our Policies

 Environmental Policy Statement

 Archway Green Limited has been landscaping in the UK for nearly 50 years, renown for our professionalism, reliability and integrity in every area of our business activities.
-The company’s tag line is “Developing & Nurturing Quality Landscapes” showing that care for the environment is an integral and fundamental part of our business strategy and operating methods.
-As such the senior management team are committed to implementing environmentally responsible standards and practices as part of our continual environmental improvements plans.
+The company’s tag line is “Developing and Nurturing Environments” showing that care for the environment is an integral and fundamental part of our business strategy and operating methods.
+As such the senior management team are committed to implementing environmentally responsible standards and practices as part of our continued environmental improvement plans.

 To support our commitment to improving the environment the senior management team have established the following key objectives.

-• Assess the environmental impact and risks of all current and future operations to continually minimize our environmental impact.
+- Assess the environmental impact and risks of all current and future operations to continually minimise our environmental impact.

 In order to continually reduce our environmental impact, it is the policy of Archway Green Limited to consistently review the suitability and effectiveness of our Environmental Policy.